-The project advisory team also met with members from the Division of Financial Affairs to understand the Financial Accounting Standards Board's (FASB's) new lease accounting requirements and how we can work together to support this need.
+The IWMS Advisory Committee also met with members from the Division of Financial Affairs to understand the Financial Accounting Standards Board's (FASB's) new lease accounting requirements and how they can work together to support this need.

 Additionally, the IWMS project team has scheduled a needs analysis meeting with the vendor FM:Systems.
 The vendor will come to campus in October 2018 to work with members of the project team.